Package 'brulee'

 optimizer

 The method used in the optimization procedure.
-Possible choices are 'LBFGS' and 'SGD'.
-Default is 'LBFGS'.
+Possible choices are "SGD", "ADAMw", "Adadelta", "Adagrad", "RMSprop", and "LBFGS".
+"LBFGS" is the only second-order method, does not use batches, and is the default.

 learn_rate